 On the plus side, credit unions can offer the following:

-• Credit unions offer many of the same services as traditional banks, satisfying a range of client needs.
+• Credit unions typically offer many of the same services as banks, satisfying a range of client needs.

-• They typically offer higher interest rates on deposit accounts because profits go back to the members.
+• They may offer higher interest rates on deposit accounts than traditional banks because profits go back to the members.

-• The fees are often lower than at big banks, both on deposit accounts and other financial products.
+• The fees are often lower than at traditional banks, both on deposit accounts and other financial products.
 For instance, credit union vs. bank mortgages may have less costly fees.

 • Credit unions are typically known for personalized service and may offer financial literacy classes and more to support their members.